signalfx/integrations/collectd-statsd/README.md

 ### CONFIGURATION

 SignalFx's example configuration file for this plugin can be used as-is, without modification.
-To read more about available configuration options, see [collectd's manpage for this plugin](https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_statsd).
+To read more about available configuration options, see <a target="_blank" href="https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_statsd">collectd's manpage for this plugin</a>.

 #### Deployment options